meanmachine2/C-Sharp-Misc/Loops/Readme.md

 5. FactorOfInteger - Write a program that reads an integer and displays all its smallest factors in increasing order.
 For example, if the input integer is 120, the output should be as follows: 2, 2, 2, 3, 5.

-6. DisplayPyramid - Display pyramid ) Write a program that prompts the user to enter an integer from 1 to 10 and displays a pyramid,
+6. DisplayPyramid - Display pyramid ) Write a program that prompts the user to enter an integer from 1 to 10 and displays a pyramid

+7. PrimeNumbersBetwen2to1000 - Display prime numbers between 2 and 1,000) display all the prime numbers between 2 and 1,000, inclusive.
+Display eight prime numbers per line.
+Numbers are separated by exactly one space